 - The Faceless: Most varieties, but look closely at the Dragoons.

 - Fantastic Racism: Not by them, but rather of them.
 Most anyone who talks about Nobodies, up to and including Sora, talks about them as being emotionless abominations that do not deserve to exist, often in arguments with members of the Organization XIII themselves.
-This is most prominent in II, but is toned down in later ones, to the point where in 3D, Sora's next outing with Riku, Sora is appalled by injustices done to the Organization XIII by Xemnas himself, and tells Roxas that he always wanted to tell him he deserves as much as anyone to be his own person, not just to be Sora.
+This is most prominent in II but is toned down in later ones, to the point where in 3D and with Sora's next outing with Riku, Sora is outraged by injustices done to the Organization XIII by Xemnas himself and tells Roxas that he always wanted to tell him he deserves as much as anyone to be his own person, not just to be Sora.

 - Humanoid Abomination: In direct opposition to The Heartless (who take on more monstrous forms as they become stronger), the strongest Nobodies are human-like in appearance.
 They also move and walk in ways that highlight how un-human they are, such as "swimming" through solid matter or walking on air.
 Characters in II also comment that by the nature of their existences, they are unnatural abominations that should not exist, though later games have toned down the Fantastic Racism.

 - Intangible Man: Assassins can phase through solid objects.

 - It Can Think: As Yen Sid explains in II, this is the main differences between the Heartless and the Nobodies.
 While the Heartless are essentially mindless animals who function on instinct, the Nobodies retain their intelligence and can think and plan.